 If you are one of the customers still using TLS 1.0 or 1.1, then you must update your client software to use TLS 1.2 or later to maintain your ability to connect.
 It is important to understand that you already have control over the TLS version used when connecting.
 When connecting to AWS API endpoints, your client software negotiates its preferred TLS version, and AWS uses the highest mutually agreed upon version.

-To minimize the availability impact of requiring TLS 1.2, AWS is rolling out the changes on an endpoint-by-endpoint basis over the next year, starting now and ending in June 2023.
+To minimize the availability impact of requiring TLS 1.2, AWS is continuing to rollout the changes on an endpoint-by-endpoint basis.
 Before making these potentially breaking changes, we monitor for connections that are still using TLS 1.0 or TLS 1.1.
 If you are one of the AWS customers who may be impacted, we will notify you on your AWS Health Dashboard, and by email.
 After June 28, 2023, AWS will update our API endpoint configuration to remove TLS 1.0 and TLS 1.1, even if you still have connections using these versions.

 What should you do to prepare for this update?